KARNASINH/LibrarySystem/README.md

  - Used additional npm package >> "font-awesome": "^4.7.0"
  - User can sort table by clicking on the table's column heading
  - Used github authentication
- - Tried to add searching functionality on the table but short with the time because of full-time job and full-time study
+ - Tried to add searching functionality on the table but short with the time because of full-time job and full-time study (trie)

 ## Citation
 1. For CSS, Images, Javascript